gaultier/blog/optimization-tales-cockroachdb-part1.md

 ![Results](crdb_recovery_addresses_3.png)

 Latency for this query went from a consistent 1-2s to always < 0.5s.
+All of the time is spent waiting on the network (due to cross-region latency).

 More importantly, it completely disappeared from the top 10000 queries in terms of CPU time or rows scanned.

+By revamping the indexes and being very multi-region aware, we could reduce the latency further, but it's already 'good enough'.
+See the conclusion for a discussion about what 'good enough' means.

 ## Things I have tried to little effect

-I initially tried to restructure the self-join into a CTE that does not specify `via`:
+I initially tried to restructure the original self-join into a CTE that does not specify `via`:

 ```sql
 WITH target AS (